APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Historic Preservation

 - [National Register of Historic Places](https://www.nps.gov/subjects/nationalregister/data-downloads.htm) - The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
-- [UNESCO World Heritage Sites](https://whc.unesco.org/en/list/) - A World Heritage Site is a site on a list of properties maintained by the World Heritage Committee of UNESCO and called the World Heritage List "forming part of the cultural heritage and natural heritage...which it considers as having outstanding universal value in terms of such criteria as it shall have established".
+- [UNESCO World Heritage Sites](https://whc.unesco.org/en/list/) - A World Heritage Site is a site on a list of properties maintained by the World Heritage Committee of UNESCO and called the World Heritage List "which it considers as having outstanding universal value".

 ### OpenStreetMap